balakreshnan/Samples2022/AzureML/azuremldesigncluster.md

 - Replace the entire section with below

 ```

+# The script MUST contain a function named azureml_main
+# which is the entry point for this module.

 # imports up here can be used to
 import pandas as pd
+import numpy as np
 from sklearn.preprocessing import MinMaxScaler
 from sklearn.cluster import KMeans
 import matplotlib.pyplot as plt